kunaala/ros2-walkthrough.github.io/README.md

 - Nodes can discover and connect with each other automatically using DDS's built-in discovery mechanisms.
 - Unlike ROS 1, there’s no need for a central master — making the system more scalable and resilient.

-## You’ve Already Learned Key ROS 2 Concepts!
-Hooray! 🙌
-By now, you're familiar with the essential building blocks of ROS 2:
+**You’ve Already Learned Key ROS 2 Concepts!
+Hooray!**Im done with this step 🙌 By now, you're familiar with the essential building blocks of ROS 2:

 - ✅ **Nodes**